The American Music Show

 The American Music Show is a weekly public access variety television program, produced from 1981 to 2005 in Atlanta, Georgia by Dick Richards, James Bond, Potsy Duncan, and Bud "Beebo" Lowry.
 It aired on People TV and featured drag and musical performances, parodic sketch comedy, interviews, and reports from around Atlanta.
-The show became very influential in Atlanta's queer subculture, and due to its longevity, it has been described as "one of the most thorough archives of queer Atlanta history."
+The show became very influential in Atlanta's LGBT subculture, and due to its longevity, it has been described as "one of the most thorough archives of LGBT Atlanta history."
 RuPaul also made frequent appearances on the show.

 Production and locations

 Episodes were generally filmed in producer Dick Richards's Inman Park house on a budget of five dollars (the cost of a VHS tape).
 The show also included remote segments from around the city, which were filmed on-site and incidentally captured much of Atlanta's history on tape, from old cruising trails in Piedmont Park to the construction of Freedom Parkway.